 As we know here a huge amount of water is present, and it is further used for the generation of electricity.

 As the name indicates, a low or high-pressure heater means that it increases or decreases the pressure of the water.

 In the boiler, there are two sections: one section refers to coal storage and coal handling that store the coal and further used it when needed.
-The other section is the ash handling and ash storage plant that the produced ash of the process of coal-burning goes to ash storage.
+The other section is the ash handling and ash storage plant where the produced ash from the process of coal burning goes to ash storage.